MacroFPGA/Gorf_Disassembly/README.md

 # Gorf — Z80 Source Reconstruction

-This repository contains the disassembly, source code reconstruction, and technical documentation for the classic arcade game **Gorf** (Midway Manufacturing, 1981).
+This repository contains the disassembly, source code reconstruction, and technical documentation for the classic arcade game **Gorf** (Midway, 1981).

 The goal of this project is to produce an accurate, buildable Z80 assembly codebase for preservation, study, and reverse engineering, preserving historical TERSE context while adhering to modern readability standards.